Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 Where the food is not intended to be sold to consumers in the packaging (for instance, where it is intended to be sold to a catering establishment) less compulsory information is required.

-'Labelling of prepacked foods' provides information on the compulsory requirements for all prepacked foods.
+'Labelling of prepacked foods: general' provides information on the compulsory requirements for all prepacked foods.
 This applies to all food labelling in the UK, regardless of whether the food is produced here or not.

 If you are considering importing food from outside the UK, you may also find it useful to look at the information on imported food on the Food Standards Agency website.
 This site provides information about the legal requirements affecting different types of food that you may be considering importing (not only labelling).